raffi23/raffi23/README.md

 I am a Senior Frontend Developer with a passion for animating the web.

 - I work remotely in Dubai.
-- I have recently started a software company rhymecode you can visit the website <a href="https://rhymecode.net" target="_blank" rel="noreffere noopener">here</a>.
+- I have recently started a software company rhymecode you can visit the website [here].

 ## Tools I use